sabindahal2004/sabindahal2004/README.md

 # 💫 About Me:
 I am enthusiastic and self-driven learner with a basic foundation in JavaScript, React, Zustand, Git, and currently exploring React Native.
 Passionate about mobile app development and eager to grow by contributing to real-world projects.
-Looking for an internship opportunity where I can apply what I've learned and continue improving my skills in a team environment.
+Looking for an opportunity where I can apply what I've learned and continue improving my skills in a team environment.

 ## 🌐 Socials: